atomix/atomix/README.md

-CopyCat
+Copycat
 =======

 ### [User Manual](#user-manual)

-CopyCat is an extensible Java-based implementation of the [Raft consensus protocol](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf).
+Copycat is an extensible Java-based implementation of the [Raft consensus protocol](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf).

-*CopyCat is still considered experimental and is not currently recommended for production*

-The core of CopyCat is a framework designed to support a variety of protocols and transports.
-CopyCat provides a simple extensible API that can be used to build a strongly consistent, fault/partition tolerant state machine over any mode of communication.
+The core of Copycat is a framework designed to support a variety of asynchronous frameworks and protocols.
+Copycat provides a simple extensible API that can be used to build a strongly consistent, fault/partition tolerant state machine over any mode of communication.
-CopyCat's Raft implementation also supports advanced features of the Raft algorithm such as snapshotting and dynamic cluster configuration changes and provides additional optimizations for various scenarios such as failure detection and read-only state queries.
+Copycat's Raft implementation also supports advanced features of the Raft algorithm such as snapshotting and dynamic cluster configuration changes and provides additional optimizations for various scenarios such as failure detection and read-only state queries.

-CopyCat is a pluggable framework, providing protocol and endpoint implementations for various frameworks such as [Netty](http://netty.io) and [Vert.x](http://vertx.io).
+Copycat is a pluggable framework, providing protocol and endpoint implementations for various frameworks such as [Netty](http://netty.io) and [Vert.x](http://vertx.io).

 *Note that this version requires Java 8.
-There is also a [Java 7 compatible version](https://github.com/kuujo/copycat/tree/java-1.7)*
+There is also a [Java 7 compatible version](https://github.com/kuujo/copycat/tree/java-1.7), however, the Java 7 version may be significantly behind master at any given point*

 User Manual
 ===========